-This leaflet focuses mainly on tubal ectopic pregnancy, though some information might still be relevant for non-tubal ectopics.
+This leaflet focuses mainly on tubal ectopic pregnancy, though some information is still relevant for non-tubal ectopics.

 Why does it happen?

 We don't always know why an ectopic pregnancy has occurred, but there are some known causes and risk factors.